Your Real Estate Agent Website

 Instead of trying to find an hour or more to write and post a message, you can spend 5 or 10 minutes adding a pre-written post to your blog.
 If you have time to add something of your own before the next post arrives, all the better.
 But the pre-written posts will save your blog from being seen as “abandoned.”

-Learn more about this new real estate marketing service from Copy by Marte.
+Learn more about this real estate marketing service from Copy by Marte.

-While buyers visiting your site probably already know that they want to purchase a home in your area, they may not know about the various neighborhoods or communities you serve.
+While buyers visiting your site might already know that they want to purchase a home in your area, they may not know about the various neighborhoods or communities you serve.

-Thus, some good information about each neighborhood or community will be useful to visitors, while also adding to your site’s search engine placement.
+Thus, some good information about each neighborhood or community will be useful to visitors, while also adding to your real estate agent website’s search engine placement.

-But please… write your own or have it written.
+But please… write your own or have it written just for you.
 Research is good, but after you’ve done the research, put it in your own words.
 When you cut and paste from Wikipedia you simply look like everyone else – and the reading is dry.
+In fact, it’s often very like reading from an encyclopedia.

 My personal opinion is that this is a poor idea.
 Since that information is available elsewhere for free, why should visitors leave their names and take a chance on being bombarded with marketing emails?

-Instead, use your autoresponder to offer something of more value.
+Instead, use a capture form to offer something extra.
 You can write (or purchase) a special report that addresses their particular concern.
 For instance, my expired listing letter set includes a report entitled “Why Didn’t it Sell?” and my FSBO letters offer a report that gives advice on getting started.
 The first letter in my short sale set outlines the choices available to distressed homeowners.

 Think about what matters to your prospects…